bgromov/wiki-mathjax/README.md

 ### UPDATES:

+**v.0.0.10:**

+ - Finally fix the problem with descriptive annotations for equations (some equations have textual descriptions instead of TeX code, perhaps for accessability reasons).
+Now the math is loaded from corresponding source pages (edit-page).

+ - Update jQuery to v1.12.3.
+Extension seems to work a bit better with Wikiwand now.

 **v.0.0.9:**

  - Add support for Wikiwand (wikiwand.com).
 Quick and hackish implementation, that tries to fix broken equations on Wikiwand pages.